-It’s a sad fact that hackers want your password and it can be exposed through a number of methods like phishing, a compromised computer or from another hacked website.
+Hackers want your password and it can be exposed through a number of methods like phishing, a compromised computer or through a data breach at another service like LinkedIn.

 Did you know we have a system available that will prevent people from accessing your Williams google account even if they know your password?

-(also referred to as two-step, 2-step, multi-factor authentication or verification or 2FA) is basically just a way to ‘double lock’ your account.
-Instead of just having one level of security of ‘something you know’, like your username & password, it also requires ‘something you have’ that’s unique to only you, like your cell phone.
+(also referred to as two-factor, multi-factor authentication (MFA) or verification or 2FA) is basically just a way to ‘double lock’ your account.
+Instead of just having one level of security of ‘something you know’, like your username & password, it also requires ‘something you have’ that’s unique to only you, like your cell phone or a usb key.
 Together these 2 things prove that the person attempting to log onto your account is really you.
 This way even if someone gets your password somehow they still can’t access your account since they don’t have your cell phone as well.

 How to enable 2-Step verification on your Williams e-mail account;